A Christmas Story 2: Release

 In 2019, the film aired as part of the Best Christmas Ever block on AMC.
+As of 2023, it is available for streaming on HBO Max.

 Critical reception

 The film received mostly negative reviews.
 While being praised for attempts to portray 1940s-era America, much of the criticism was directed at the reliance of slapstick humor and its inferior derivation of the 1983 film.
 On review aggregator Rotten Tomatoes it has only three reviews from critics, all of them negative.

-FleshEatingZipper panned the film, writing that the slapstick elements in the film detracted from the movie while praising the attempt to "replicate a 40s-era Midwest".
+Critics panned the film for being an unnecessary and inferior sequel to the 1983 film.
+The website FleshEatingZipper stated that the slapstick elements in the film detracted from the movie while praising the attempt to "replicate a 40s-era Midwest".
 Brian Orndorf of Blu-ray.com wrote: "Shamelessly derivative and plasticized, A Christmas Story 2 will only have you wondering why you're not watching the original picture again".